Student Affairs Graduate Internships

 Student Affairs Interns play an important role in carrying out the mission of fostering learning in development by working collaboratively with other interns, students, professional staff, faculty members, and administrators.
-Three Student Affairs Internships are available which provide current graduate students the opportunity to explore several Student Affairs functional areas while working with Orientation, Transition, and Retention programs.
-Each intern works as part of the Office of Campus Engagement (OCE) team, sits on the Orientation work group, Supervises and provides guidance to Orientation staff members, Coordinates Orientation Leader (OL) training, Supports several major OCE events, Plans and facilitates one workshop during Summer Orientation, and manages one major function of New Student Orientation (NSO), including:
+Three Student Affairs Internships are available which provide current graduate students the opportunity to explore several Student Affairs functional areas while working with orientation, transition and retention programs.
+Each intern works as part of the Campus Engagement (OCE) team, sits on the Orientation work group, supervises and provides guidance to Orientation staff members, coordinates Orientation Leader (OL) training, supports several major OCE events, plans and facilitates one workshop during Summer Orientation and manages one major function of New Student Orientation (NSO), including:

 - Commuter, Transfer Student and Family Engagement: Work with the Office of Commuter and Transfer Student Engagement (CTSE) to plan Transfer Student Orientation and lay the foundation for Commuter Connection Day in the fall term.
 Support commuter and transfer student engagement events throughout the internship and provide guidance to Orientation Leaders and WAB throughout the internship.
 Coordinate the family program events and have a hand in planning Family Weekend activities that would cater best to Drexel’s parent/family population.
 Supervise and advise co-op and student coordinators in various tasks.